-5.2.3 Building strategies in accordance with the core competencies of the company
+5.3.3 Building strategies in accordance with the core competencies of the company

 It is observed that there are a number of companies in which CSR strategies are enacted but they are not effectively incorporated.
 Without adequate alignment and focus a business can never approach set goals.
 Developing strengths by using research and feedback platforms in a specific area supports the alignment of expertise in accordance with patterns that would be efficient for both company and community adhering to the revenue and customer visibility.
-It is asserted that CSR can be both an opportunity seeking strategy and risk mitigating strategy taking into account that leaders should always try to look for sweet spots within an organization.
-It is one of the easiest ways to implement CSR effectively, provided an intersection between social and business environment returns.

-5.2.4 Recognition of customer-centered issues
+5.3.4 Recognition of organizational values and customer-centered issues

 It is evident that corporate citizen efforts are a major tool to promote positive brands for companies.
 Whenever a customer purchases something, 87% of decision making power is dependent on the feedback and concerns of the company towards customers.
-Customers reward socially responsible companies by using brand loyalties and make charities to support companies.
-Customer also uses brands as a tool to show hatred by not purchasing the goods such as social media campaigns of boycotts and criticism.
 CSR can be effectively implemented when customers are given a prime position within a company.
+It is asserted that CSR can be both an opportunity seeking strategy and risk mitigating strategy taking into account that leaders should always try to look for sweet spots within an organization.
+It is one of the easiest ways to implement CSR effectively, provided an intersection between social and business environment returns.

-5.2.5 Measuring ROI of CSR efforts for the C suite and investors
+5.3.5 Measuring ROI of CSR efforts for the C suite and investors